Haiden Palmer: Professional career

 In July 2018, Palmer signed with TK Hannover of the DBBL.

 She spent the 2019–20 season with Tapiolan Honka in the Naisten Korisliiga where she averaged 19.6 points, 5.7 rebounds and 5.6 assists per game.

 On 25 June 2020, Palmer returned to the Úrvalsdeild kvenna, signing back with Snæfell.
 In her first game, she had 24 points and a season high 11 steals.
 On 24 March 2021, she scored a season high 39 points in a victory against KR.
 On two occasions she reached a season high 22 rebounds, in a loss against Fjölnir and a victory against Breiðablik in the last game of the season, where she also had 27 points and 11 assists, her fourth triple-double of the season.
 In 19 games, she averaged a league leading 7.9 assist per game along with 21.7 points and 11.9 rebounds.

 On 6 July 2021, Palmer signed with Haukar.
 On 18 August 2021, she helped Haukar to a 94–89 victory against Fjölnir in the Icelandic Cup final with 23 points, 8 rebounds and 10 assists.
 On September 23, she scored 24 points in a victory against Portuguese club Clube União Sportiva in the EuroCup.
 On 3 October, Haiden had 10 points, 7 rebounds and 5 assists in a win against Valur in the Icelandic Super Cup.
 She left the team in December 2021 after averaging 9.6 points, 9.7 rebounds and 7.6 assists in 7 Úrvalsdeild games.
 In March, Palmer returned to Haukar, following Keira Robinson's injury.
 On 10 April, she had 24 points, 10 rebounds and 6 assists in game three of Haukar's semi-finals sweep against Valur.

-Coaching Career
+Coaching career

 In August 2022, it was announced that Palmer was named video coordinator for the Gonzaga Bulldogs women's basketball team.
+The following season she was promoted to an assistant coach.

+In April 2025, she was hired as the head coach of Snæfell women's team.